1995 Australian Grand Prix: Pre-race

 Heading into the final round of the 1995 Formula One season, both the Drivers' Championship and Constructors' Championship were already settled, with Michael Schumacher having claimed the Drivers' Championship two rounds earlier at the Pacific Grand Prix.
 It was Schumacher's last race with the Benetton team, before his move to Ferrari for the 1996 season.
 Benetton had claimed the Constructors' Championship at the previous event, the Japanese Grand Prix, with Williams too many points behind to be able to catch them.
 It was announced beforehand that it would be the last Formula One event to be held at the Adelaide Street Circuit, with the Australian Grand Prix moving to Melbourne Grand Prix Circuit in Melbourne from the 1996 season.

 In the Friday afternoon qualifying session, Mika Häkkinen in his McLaren car suffered a puncture in his left rear tyre heading towards Brewery Bend.
 This caused him to lose control, become airborne and crash heavily into a tyre barrier at 120 mph.
 The impact caused his helmet to strike the steering wheel, fracturing his skull.
-Within seconds he was attended by two doctors who were stationed at the corner, who found Hakkinen unresponsive and with a blocked airway.
+Within seconds he was attended by two doctors who were stationed at the corner, who found Häkkinen unresponsive and with a blocked airway.
 Häkkinen later said that he was aware of what had happened immediately after the impact, but subsequently lost consciousness.
 Unable to establish an airway, the doctors performed an emergency tracheotomy before taking him to the nearby Royal Adelaide Hospital.
 Häkkinen would recover in time to race the following season.

 The Williams cars dominated qualifying, with Damon Hill in pole position and David Coulthard alongside him.
 Schumacher was third in his Benetton, with the Ferrari drivers fourth and fifth, Gerhard Berger ahead of Jean Alesi.
 Heinz-Harald Frentzen rounded out the top six in his Sauber.